Iran nuclear talks resume — will they yield results? | DW | 29.11.2021

 "On the one hand, this is a reaction to the alleged Israeli acts of sabotage against the Iranian nuclear facility in June, which Tehran says led to the dismantling of the cameras installed by the IAEA.
 On the other hand, it is an approach designed to give the country more leverage at the negotiating table," he said.

-Iran claims the cameras and surveillance technology installed by the IAEA have been used to sabotage its nuclear program.
+Iran claims the cameras and surveillance technology installed by the IAEA were used to sabotage its nuclear program.

 Tehran wants to demonstrate that such acts of sabotage are not only ineffective, but also increase the cost and effort for foreign countries to gain access to and transparency over Iran's nuclear program, Zangiabadi said.